Watts-College/crj-507-spring-2025/schedule.md

 ## The Challenges of Criminal Justice Records

 As you work through the materials this week, I want you to keep in mind some of the difficulties that arise when working with criminal justice records to construct network data.A great review of some of these issues is covered in the article [Using social network analysis to study crime: Navigating the challenges of criminal justice records](https://www.sciencedirect.com/science/article/pii/S0378873321000149?via%3Dihub) by David Bright, Russell Brewer, and Carlo Morselli.
-As they state in the paper, "Much like archeologists who deal with incomplete data, criminal network researchers must ‘dig’ to access relevant data, prepare the artefacts for analysis in the knowledge that such artefacts are but a sample, and engage in analysis and interpretation of such artefacts giving due consideration to the limits inherent in the artefacts under study."
+As they state in the paper, "Much like archaeologists who deal with incomplete data, criminal network researchers must ‘dig’ to access relevant data, prepare the artefacts for analysis in the knowledge that such artefacts are but a sample, and engage in analysis and interpretation of such artefacts giving due consideration to the limits inherent in the artefacts under study."

 For your discussion this week, think about your own experience with data and describe the extent to which you have encountered such issues as those described in the article.
 If you have not encountered any, think about how the topics mentioned in the article might apply to future work you do in your field.